Where and How to Prioritize Your Compliance Resources

 Although 2018 may bring some surprises, there is little doubt about the major regulatory challenges that financial institutions will wrestle with this year.
 They will face effective dates for the Customer Due Diligence (CDD) and Home Mortgage Disclosure Act (HMDA) final rules, while also dealing with ongoing consumer protection and vendor management issues that remain hot examination topics.

-An initial review of our soon-to-be-released Banking Priorities 2018 study indicates that banks have correctly identified these areas of concern.
+An initial review of our 2018 Banking Priorities Study indicates that banks have correctly identified these areas of concern.
 Now, it’s time to ensure they understand the full complexity of these issues and the actions needed to effectively tackle them.

 Bank Secrecy Act Expansion

 When asked about their greatest compliance challenges heading into 2018, 53 percent of the 263 executives who took our survey answered Bank Secrecy Act/Anti-Money Laundering (BSA/AML).
 Another 19 percent answered BSA-related Know Your Customer (KYC) obligations, also known as the Customer Identification Program (CIP).
 About 75 percent of respondents are worried about some facet of BSA compliance, and rightly so.

 Consulting firm Deloitte’s “2018 Banking Regulatory Outlook” notes an uptick in BSA/AML scrutiny: “Over the past few years, the number of civil and criminal enforcement actions related to anti-money laundering (AML) has increased around the world.”
 A tally of the BSA/AML civil money penalties as tracked by BankersOnline reveals $58.2 million fines levied during 2017 and $66.6 million levied during 2016, plus a $6 million forfeiture.